Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Pro Tip:

-The seat numbering system in the auditorium is quite confusing, and led me to have to crawl over a bunch of already seated patrons.
+The seat numbering system in the auditorium is quite confusing and led me to crawl over already seated patrons.
 The left half of the parket, or floor seating, begins with the highest odd number, and the right half begins with the highest even number.
-For example, the left side could start from seat 37, then next is seat 35, etc. — enter your row from the side that corresponds with your seat number parity.
+For example, the left side could start from seat 37, then next is seat 35, etc.—enter your row from the side that corresponds to your seat number parity.

 Day 5